kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 In the HTML we've removed the id property while adding a class called `teamLink` for each of our links.
 We're also no longer targeting the id in the `jQuery.click` method and, instead, targeting this new `teamLink` class.

-So every time a link with the `teamLink` class gets clicked, the `this` keyword forces our JavaScript code to look at the data-attributes for that link only, then load them onto the page.
+So every time a link with the `teamLink` class gets clicked, the `this` keyword forces our JavaScript code to look at the data attributes for that link only, then load them onto the page.

 <a name="getattribute-falback"></a>
 Use `getAttribute` as fallback code for `dataset`(<a href="http://codepen.io/kaidez/pen/QwbJBZ" target="blank">See the CodePen Demo</a>)